Opinion | Biden can’t negotiate with Iran as its proxies attack U.S. troops

 The leader of AAH, Qais al-Khazali, has admitted working with Iran to kill Americans and admitted to personally authorizing the kidnapping and murder of five U.S. soldiers in Iraq in 2007.
 The Trump administration Treasury Department designated AAH a foreign terrorist organization and imposed sanctions on Khazali for human rights abuses in Iraq and involvement in the December 2019 attack on the U.S. Embassy in Baghdad.

 After being sanctioned, several Iraqi militia organizations renamed their subgroups in a thinly veiled attempt to claim plausible deniability, said Washington Institute for Near East Policy scholar Michael Knights, who published a report laying out significant evidence AAH is behind the attack.
 AAH propaganda outlets both predicted and broke the news of the attacks.
 Knights told me the attackers worked out of a base in a town under AAH control.
-He said the Biden team is delaying acknowledging that an Iranian-backed group is responsible because it would force them to do something about it, complicating their nascent diplomatic outreach.
+He said he believes the Biden team is delaying acknowledging that an Iranian-backed group is responsible because it would force them to do something about it, complicating their nascent diplomatic outreach.

 “It’s about keeping the conditions there for a nuclear deal,” said Knights.
 “You don’t negotiate with people who are nudge, nudge, wink, wink, trying to kill you at the same time.”